 27. Cube Lights

 A little bit of radiance during spring twilight is beautiful enough to rid you of all your stress.
-Assemble the pieces of wood with some wood glue and add spray paint to give it a nice elegant finish.
+Assemble the pieces of wood with some glue and add spray paint to give it a nice elegant finish.
 You can then attach clear acrylic sheets cut to the specifications of the frame.
-Use it to cover a nice night light, and have a soothing time in your backyard.
+Use it to cover a nice night light and have a soothing time in your backyard.

 28. Giant Yard Dice

-These yard dice might be the easiest craft among these DIY backyard projects, but they sure provide hours of fun!
+These yard dice might be the easiest craft among these DIY backyard projects but they sure provide hours of fun!
 You just need blocks of wood cut into 4×4″ squares, glued together to make a dice.
-Coat the wood, and use white paint to draw the circles corresponding to the numbers on the different sides!
+Coat the wood and use white paint to draw the circles corresponding to the numbers on the different sides.

 29. DIY Backyard Swing Set

-Here’s a swing set you can have all for yourself for a relaxing afternoon!
+Here’s a swing set you can have all for yourself for a relaxing afternoon.
 If you follow the plan in this guide, you’ll be able to finish this DIY backyard project in less than a day!
-Remember to stain your wood and coat it for protection!
+Remember to stain your wood and coat it for protection.

 30. Simple Tree House

 Would a backyard really be a backyard without an awesome tree house?
-The most important part of doing this project is choosing a tree sturdy enough and located at a nice spot.
+The most important part of doing this project is choosing a tree sturdy enough and located in a nice spot.
 The structure is pretty simple.
 You’ll need wood boards attached around the trunk for the foundation of the platform.
 After doing this, you can then create the minimal style of the house itself and the steps leading up to it.

 Which of these DIY backyard projects do you think your kids will love?
-Let us know in the comments below!
+Let us know in the comments section below!